djfhe/x4_http/README.md

 Protected UI needs to be disabled, since external .dll files (for luasocket and luasec) are loaded.

-Guides & Doc how to compile these for X4's lua lib will follow as soon as i have some free time again.
+Guides & Doc how to compile these for X4's lua lib yourself will follow as soon as i have some free time again.

 ## Example usage:
 Sending a Get request: